> Freddie's piano was miked with two Neumann U67s and we also set up a Shure ... more

 In 1972-1973 At Trident, they used the studio house Steinway piano (surely a D model, 8' 11 3/4" Concert Grand).
 Considering they recorded downtime and probably couldn't bother setting their equipment, it's also very possible that Roger had to use whichever drums were in the studio at the time (i.e. Hayman or Ludwig) instead of bringing his own.
 The famous Marquee photo shows a white piano in the corner, it could be the famous Bechstein used by Fred 3 years later on Bo Rhap, considering the Marquee club was also (AFAIK) having some sort of special deal with Jacques Samuel (where the white Bechstein would also be rented from).

-Freddie Mercury used a Blonde Telecaster for "Crazy Little Thing Called Love"... more
+Mercury used a Blonde 1983 Fender Telecaster for "Crazy Little Thing Called L... more

-Freddie Mercury played an Ovation 12 String 1658 Custom Legend during "Crazy ... more
+Mercury played an Ovation 12 String 1658 Custom Legend during "Crazy Little T... more

 Freddie Mercury used a Martin D-18 Acoustic Guitar for the recording sessions... more